TonnyKen/IVFinalProject/README.md

 3. How does the quantity of email between an email user and his contacts distribute over response time?
 (For a specific contact A, one could reply 3 emails in 5 minutes, 2 emails between 5 and 10 minutes, 4 emails between 10 and 15 minutes…)

+# Techniques we use for this project
+d3.js, javascript, JQuery, css, html